Are SEO plugins Useless?

 Not every blog is content.
 Artistic, Recipes, Photography, Video, E-Commerce etc. all have varying ways of ranking in the search engines.

-I use the WordPress default title heading, H1, then (usually), one H2 heading at the top of my content then all other headings are H3, or H4.
+I use the WordPress default title heading, H1, then (usually), one H2 heading at the top of my content then all other headings are H3, with a H4 heading if I am breaking down the content under a H3 heading.

 It works too.
 So Google does accept different models of content set out.